emacs-mirror/emacs/mps/manual/source/topic/error.rst

     The cool variety is intended for development and testing.

     All functions check the consistency of their data structures and may assert, including functions on the :term:`critical path`.
+    Furthermore, in the default ANSI Library the default assertion handler will terminate the program.
+See
+    :c:func:`mps_lib_assert_fail_install`.

     All events are sent to the :term:`telemetry stream`, including events on the :term:`critical path`.